org2blog/org2blog/.github/ISSUE_TEMPLATE/bug_report.md

 ### Prerequisites

-* [ ] Did you study the README to learn about how the feature you are reporting a bug, is expected to work?
+* [ ] Did you study the README to learn how the feature you are reporting a bug, is expected to work?
 * [ ] Did you review the issue tracker to see if this bug is already reported or resolved?
 * [ ] Did you consider that what you are describing may be a feature request?
 If you answered yes, review both the issue tracker and the FUTURE file to see if the feature request already exists.